iLambda/language-dlg/README.md

   * *global* and *external* variables cannot have a known type at compilation, so the compiler will give them an **expected type**, unless they're explicitely declared.
 Then they will have an **actual type**.
   * a *function invocation* will also have an **expected type** because of its external nature, unless it's explicitely declared.
 Then it will have an **actual type**.

-In composing types to ensure type correctness, the compiler will use the following rules to compose types when they interact together :
-  * two *actual types* will form an *actual type*
-  * an *expected type* and an *actual type* will form an *expected type*
-  * two *expected types* will form an *expected type*
-  * an *expected type* can carry no assumption regarding the type it will produce. in that case, it will be ignored by the computer and considered as valid in all cases.
-The runtime dynamic typechecking will catch type errors.

 This ensures a few things :
   * operations that only use identifiers known by the compiler will be fully typed
   * operations that includes external identifiers can be declared and be typed statically by the compiler; else, they will have a type inferred from their use when possible, and if not misuse won't be caught by the static compiler